smudgelang/smear/doc/tutorial/pinball-tutorial.rst

 ::

    $ ./01_pinball
    Sending coin event.
    Starting runtime.
    Current state: idle
-   Waiting until the machine is idle.
+   Waiting for events to be handled.
    Current state: run
    Sending drain event.
    Current state: run
-   Waiting until the machine is idle.
+   Waiting for events to be handled.
    Current state: idle

 Note how the events aren't actually processed until the